This article will cover demystifying the USDA organic certification process.

 • The inspection- This stage involves some scheduled visits from a reputable certification agent, to ensure every information filled out in your application is true.

-• Certification- Lastly, the agent reports his findings to the National Organic Program for review and if there are no concerns and outstanding fees; you will be allowed to label your product USDA organic.
+• Certification- Lastly, the agent reports their findings to the National Organic Program for review.
+If there aren’t any issues or outstanding fees you’ll be allowed to label your product USDA organic.
 You can also visit the National Organic Program’s website for more information and assistance.

 How much do you need?